 Five of seven new education programs passed in the states in 2021 were ESAs (70%).
-Tax-credit scholarships (like the PACE bill; S.903) may currently serve more students nationwide simply because they have been in existence longer than ESAs.
+Tax-credit scholarships (like “PACE”) may currently serve more students nationwide simply because they have been in existence longer than ESAs.
 Tax-credit scholarships are not the oldest form of school choice.
 Education choice programs have been around since 1869.
-Modern “school choice” traces its founding to a Milwaukee’s voucher program in 1990.
+Modern “school choice” traces its founding to Milwaukee’s voucher program in 1990.
 Tax credit scholarships appeared in 1997 and ESAs made their debut in 2011.

 These ESA bills expertly craft protections for schools and parents.
 But as this is a bill in progress, other protections could be added.
 Student data is protected by being aggregated and by requiring that federal and state laws be strictly observed.
 As for school and “government strings” or “regulatory creep,” could this language taken directly from the ESA bill be any stronger?
 Additionally, participation in either program is entirely voluntary.
 Quoting SC’s ESA bills: